5app/dare/README.md

 | -flag   | null                      | null           | `flag IS NOT NULL`

-### Groupby `groupby`
+### Group by `groupby`

-Groupby accepts the same format as a single `field` expression.
+`groupby` accepts the same format as a single `field` expression.
 It can be a single value or an array of multiple expressions.
 I.e.

 ```js
 groupby: [